johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 ### Phrases ###

 Pastoral
-:	From *pastor,* meaning *shepherd*---implying care, safety, protection, provision---like a good shepherd with his sheep.
+:	From *pastor,* meaning shepherd---implying care, protection, provision, discipline and guidance---as a good shepherd with his sheep.

 Evangelistic
 :	From *evangel,* meaning *Good News*---the proclamation that the Messiah, Jesus, is Lord, especially of his covenant community.